GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 * A mutant plant in which the *MYBrep* gene is overexpressed: the transcription rate of the gene is increased 50-fold.
 This can be achieved experimentally by transforming a plant, in order to modify the promoter of the target gene.

 Because the simulations are stochastic, it is better to simulate the GRN a large number of times in order to obtain a good overview of the system behaviour.
-We will aim to produce *need to decide on the number*.
+We will aim to produce 2,000 simulations.

-The sismonr objects representing the anthocyanin biosynthesis regulation network and the *in silico* are saved in the following `.RData` file:
+In order to save time, the GRN and the *in silico* plants have already been generated with sismonr.
+The R script used to generate it can be found [here](https://github.com/GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/blob/main/scripts/generate_sismonr_system.R).
+The sismonr objects representing the anthocyanin biosynthesis regulation network and the *in silico* plants are saved in the following `.RData` file:

 ```
 /nesi/project/nesi02659/sismonr_workshop/sismonr_anthocyanin_system.RData
 ```

 Alternatively, it can be downloaded [here](https://github.com/GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/raw/main/data/sismonr_anthocyanin_system.RData).
-The R script used to generate it can be found [here](https://github.com/GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/blob/main/scripts/generate_sismonr_system.R).

 You will start by creating a copy of this object in your working directory, for easier access.
 In a Jupyter terminal, type: